 Wind Direction in May

 Definitions of the growing season vary throughout the world, but for the purposes of this report, we define it as the longest continuous period of non-freezing temperatures (≥ 32°F) in the year (the calendar year in the Northern Hemisphere, or from July 1 until June 30 in the Southern Hemisphere).

-During May in Yakima, the chance that a given day is within the growing season is rapidly increasing rising from 49% to 98% over the course of the month.
+During May in Yakima, the chance that a given day is within the growing season is very rapidly increasing rising from 46% to 97% over the course of the month.

 Time Spent in Various Temperature Bands and the Growing Season in May